Skip to main content

 • This can only be used if all data fits into the memory of the JavaScript process.
 This is normally not a problem because a browser has much memory these days and plain json document data is not that big.

 • Because it has to await an initial replication from the parent storage into the memory, initial page load time can increase when much data is already stored.
-This is likely not a problem when you store less then 10k documents.
+This is likely not a problem when you store less than 10k documents.

 • The memory-synced storage itself does not support replication and migration.
 Instead you have to replicate the underlying parent storage.